A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge: gravity field equations in a spatially flat Friedmann universe

-In order to study the cosmological dynamics of $f(Q)$ gravity in the FLRW metric, the affine connection demands that its Lie derivatives be zero with respect to Killing vectors corresponding to spatial rotations and translations.
-As a result, the following three branches of connections, which determine the form of the nonmetricity scalar $Q$ compatible with homogeneity and isotropy are obtained \cite{Hohmann:2021ast}:
+where $ r, \theta, \phi$ are the spherical polar coordinates and $a(t)$ is the scale factor, we demand the Lie derivatives of the affine connection to be zero with respect to Killing vectors corresponding to spatial rotations and translations.
+As a result, the following three branches of connection, which determine the form of the nonmetricity scalar $Q$ compatible with homogeneity and isotropy, are obtained \cite{Hohmann:2021ast,Guzman:2024cwa}: